PubInv/covid19-vent-list/README.md

 ### Blower/Fan/Pump based

+[MIT E-Vent](https://e-vent.mit.edu/) -- This looks like one of the most advance projects.
+Sadly it is somewhat closed at present, they do not actually offer designs, though they say they will.

 ['Pandemic ventilator' could offer solution in potential 'worst case' coronavirus scenario](https://www.cbc.ca/news/canada/london/pandemic-ventilator-coronvirus-hospitals-1.5493830)

 A well-developed device reported on by Canadian Broadcasting Company.
 Creator (Mr. John Strupat) may open source design soon.
 Note that this has a test-lung as part of the system, a very simple and important feature reproducible elsewhere even without this design.
 Nature of internale design not visible